simonewebdesign/lila/README.md

 ### Benchmarking

 lila is *fast*.
-Whilst there are several factors to consider when measuring the performance of a load balancer, such as network latency, worload, and what platform it's running on, quick benchmarking showed promising results.
+Whilst there are several factors to consider when measuring the performance of a load balancer, such as network latency, workload, and what platform it's running on, quick benchmarking showed promising results.

 My setup is a MacBook Pro 2.3 GHz Intel Core i7, 16 GB DDR3.